-We recommend structuring a program with one or more "fund of funds" (FOFs) and committing to investing with them over a period of years to get the targeted diversification.
+We recommend structuring a program comprised of one or more fund of funds and committing to investing with them over a period of years in order to achieve targeted diversification.
 This allows the investor access to multiple underlying funds whose minimum investments are far greater than the individual's annual commitment would otherwise permit.

-The Emergence of Funds of Funds
+The Emergence of Fund of Funds

 Private equity funds of funds are a relatively new phenomenon.
-They have been around since the 1970s but proliferated in the 1990s as individuals and smaller institutions began to demand access to the asset class but were too small to gain direct access to the better individual funds.
-Funds of funds (FOFs) represent an efficient way to quickly build a diversified private equity program.
-There is a wide array of FOFs, sponsored by a variety of firms, including banks, off-shoots of diversified asset managers and independent firms.
-Most of the best individual private equity funds have fairly high minimum investment requirements and are all but closed to new investors.
-For the investor who will commit, say, \$5 million annually, committing to a FOF in that amount permits access to multiple funds, vintage years and styles...at each commitment.
+They have been around since the 1970s but proliferated in the 1990s as individuals and smaller institutions began to demand access to the asset class but were too small and/or inexperienced to gain direct access to the better individual funds.
+Funds of funds represent an efficient way to quickly build a diversified private equity program.
+There is a wide array of fund of funds, sponsored by a variety of firms, including banks, off-shoots of diversified asset managers and independent firms.
+Most of the best individual private equity funds have fairly high minimum investment requirements and are often all but closed to new investors.
+For the investor who will commit, say, \$5 million annually, committing to a fund of funds in that amount permits access to multiple funds, vintage years, geographies and styles...at each commitment.
 This represents an effective alternative to building a direct private equity program.
-It is a way of delegating portfolio construction and monitoring to a firm with the resources to do it and the access to top performers that is so important.
-In selecting FOFs for our clients it is important to consider the investor's needs, the nature of the FOF offerings, and their distinctive characteristics.
-Amongst these important characteristics is their longevity, access to top-tier managers, proven relationships with these managers, fund size, the ability to identify tomorrow's top-tier performers, reputation and reasonable fees and terms.
-It is decidedly an art, not a science, but one that is very attainable.
+It is a way of delegating portfolio construction and monitoring to a firm with the resources to do it and that possesses the access to top performers that is so important.
+In selecting funds of funds for our clients, it is important to consider the investor's needs, the nature of the funds of funds' offerings, and each fund of fund's distinctive characteristics.
+Amongst these important characteristics is their experience, access to top-tier managers, proven relationships with these managers, fund size, the ability to identify top-tier performers, reputation and reasonable fees and terms.

-Most FOFs have been raised since 1995.
-Given the disparity of private equity returns across upper quartile managers versus the mean and/or lower quartile managers, it is crucial that the FOF have access to the best managers, and be selective when structuring a portfolio of underlying funds.
-FOFs that seek size (for the sake of fees) tend to be forced into investing in too many funds, including those without an adequate track record.
-A friend of ours likens this to the old hot dog analogy...the best have no "fillers or extenders," where taste gives way to mass.
-We want our clients to be exposed to the best, or "tastiest," with a limit on "bets," or "fillers."
+Funds of funds began to proliferate after 1995.
+Given the disparity of private equity returns across upper quartile managers versus the mean and/or lower quartile managers, it is crucial that the fund of funds have access to the best managers, and be selective when structuring a portfolio of underlying funds.
+Funds of funds that seek size (for the sake of maximizing the manager's fees) tend to invest in far too many funds, including those without a high likelihood of top tier results.
 Fund size discipline is important.
-A \$200 million FOF is in a position to be selective, investing in 15 to 20 underlying funds over, say, a 2-year period, and therefore not forced to make sub-top-tier investments.
-A \$400 million FOF will probably commit to 30-40 underlying funds over a 3-to-4 year period.
-In every event, the FOF needs to be patient, waiting for the best managers to return to the market, and not pressing to put money to work.
+For example, a \$300 million fund of funds is in a position to be selective, investing in 15 to 20 underlying funds over, say, a 2-year period, and therefore not forced to make sub-top-tier investments.
+The fund of funds needs to be disciplined, waiting for the best managers to return to the market, identifying top tier emerging managers and not pressing to put money to work.